scikit-fmm/scikit-fmm/doc/index.rst

 :py:mod:`scikit-fmm` only works for regular Cartesian grids, but grid cells may have a different (uniform) length in each dimension.

-:py:mod:`scikit-fmm` does not compute level set extension or solve the time-dependent level set equation.

 Function Reference
 ==================